seanbrede/Project-Euler/README.md

-I started doing these challenges as a way to practice my programming and logical thinking skills.
-I took a break for a while but came back to them after one renewed my interest.
+I started doing these challenges a while back as a way to practice my programming and logical thinking skills.
+I completed a bunch and then took a break but recently came back to them after one problem renewed my interest.